Simone Marinesi

 Links: CV

-Simone Marinesi is an Assistant Professor of Operations at the Wharton School.
-He received his PhD in Technology and Operations Management from INSEAD, and holds a Bachelor and Master degree in Industrial Engineering from the University of Bologna.
+Simone Marinesi is Associate Professor at ESCP Business School in Paris, France, where he teaches Operations Management and Supply Chain Management courses with a focus on sustainable practices.
+Before joining ESCP, Simone was an Assistant Professor in the Operations, Information, and Decisions Department at the Wharton School, University of Pennsylvania, where he continues to teach as a Lecturer.
+He received his PhD in Technology and Operations Management from INSEAD, and holds bachelor’s and master’s degrees in Industrial Engineering cum laude from the University of Bologna.

-Prior to his academic life, Simone worked for six years as a management consultant in Italy, helping companies operating in a variety of industries, including natural gas distribution and delivery, heavy equipment manufacturing, and wine production.
-A passionate teacher, he received Wharton’s “Tough but We’ll Thank You in Five Years” Core Curriculum Teaching Award and enjoys bringing his consulting experience to the classroom.
+Prior to his academic life, Simone worked for several years as a management consultant in Italy, helping companies operating in a variety of industries.
+A passionate teacher, he has received multiple teaching awards, and enjoys bringing his consulting experience to the classroom.

 Abstract: We study how a new form of entrepreneurial finance - crowdfunding - interacts with more traditional financing sources, such as venture capital (VC) and bank financing.
 We model a multi-stage bargaining game, with a moral-hazard problem between entrepreneurs and banks, and a double-sided moral-hazard problem between entrepreneurs and VCs.
 We decompose the economic value of crowdfunding into cash gains or losses, costs of bad investments avoided, and project-payoff probability update.
 This economic value is generally shared between entrepreneurs and VC investors, benefiting both.
 In addition, crowdfunding can alleviate the under-investment problem due to moral-hazard frictions.
 Furthermore, crowdfunding allows some projects to gain access to both VC and bank financing and the competition between those investor classes benefits entrepreneurs.
 However, competition from other investors reduces value to VC investors, who may walk away from the deal entirely.
 This can also hurt entrepreneurs who lose out on valuable VC expertise.